 Costs may be assessed by the lending library or through copyright royalties.
 The Libraries will pay up to $30.00 per request.
 Requestors will be contacted if the fee exceeds this amount.
 If the requester agrees to pay a fee, it will be added to their QuikPay account once the material is available.

 ILL and Document Delivery materials are subject to overdue and damage fines.
-For more detail, see the Fines and Fees page
+Your accounts may be blocked if materials are not returned within a timely fashion.
+For more detail, see the Fines and Fees page.

 Borrowing Libraries / External Borrowers

 The Binghamton University Libraries lends materials to other libraries.
 Please submit all requests through OCLC.

 If your ILL office doesn't participate in ILL through OCLC, please email us at email@example.com so we may create an account for you.
 Please include the following:

 - Name, phone number, and email for your contact person.